zrajm/fix.sh/README.md

       30 = Internal error: build_finalize() was given an incorrect argument.

+      31 = Internal error: file_checksum() failed to calculate a SHA1 sum for
+           the specified file.

     >128 = Terminated by 'kill' or ctrl-c (subtract 128 from exit status to find out which signal was received).
 NOTA BENE: When stopping Fix with 'kill', use the negated PID of the mother process.
 The mother